 Gerunds can have with them direct objects, predicate nominatives, predicate adjectives or modifiers to form what is called a gerund phrase.
 Example: Eating solid foods is hard for babies.
 Eating is the gerund used as the subject of the verb is.
 It has its own direct object foodswith the adjective solid, which together make up the gerund phrase eating solid foods serving as the subject of the sentence.

-Instructions: Find the gerund phrases in the following sentences and tell if they are used as subject, direct object, predicate nominative, appositive, indirect object, or object of the preposition.
+Instructions: Find the gerunds and gerund phrases in the following sentences and tell how they are used (subject, direct object, predicate nominative, appositive, indirect object, or object of the preposition).

 –For answers scroll down.

 2. boxing/wrestling = direct objects

 4. exercising/losing weight = appositives

 5. helping/serving others = indirect objects

 For your convenience, all of our lessons are available on our website in our lesson archive at http://ift.tt/1BHeG8C.
 Our lessons are also available to purchase in an eBook and a Workbook format.